 If you’re looking for a sport to help you with your health and mental well-being, racquetball is the one for you.
 It trains almost every muscle group in your body, helping you become stronger and keep off excess weight.
 Plus, regular training sessions help with mental clarity and sharp thinking because of its fast-paced nature.

 Overall, this game depends more on your speed and your skills.
 You should find a racket that feels like an extension of your arm.
-Racquet shoes and eye goggles are a must when playing racquetball.
+Racquetball shoes and eye goggles are a must when playing racquetball.
 Don’t forget to get a pair before you begin your lessons.

 Pickleball is the youngest court sport out of the above-mentioned ones.
 In itself, it combines elements from tennis, table tennis, and badminton.
-This game is suitable for two or four players, all you need is a ball and paddles.
+This game is suitable for two or four players, all you need is a ball and pickleball paddles.
 The game was invented as a children’s game back in the mid-1960s in the USA.
 Recently, it’s becoming a sport that many older people are starting to enjoy and participate in.
 However, the game is appropriate for all ages.
 You can read more and learn What is pickleball here on our site.
 We have done the research and made the information easily digestible for you.

-Pickleball requires a perforated polymer ball that the players pass to one another using paddles, over a net.
+Pickleball requires a perforated polymer ball that the players pass to one another using paddles, over a pickleball net.
 When you are looking for a pickleball paddle, you should pay attention to the grip, the weight, and the shape.
 Just like in tennis and the other court sports, here, the paddle should be comfortable and feel like a continuation of your arm.
 Keep in mind that a heavier paddle may increase your chances of having a wrist or elbow injuries (including tennis elbow).

 Even though it is often compared to tennis, there are differences between tennis and pickleball.
 Since pickleball paddles are shorter, the weight and the balance are distributed differently than in a tennis or racquetball racket.
 That, combined with the right grip size, can give you a significant advantage at being great at pickleball.
 Remember to wear the right pickleball shoes, too!
 You may also want to have a look at our reviews on pickleball bags!

 As you can see, these four court sports have a lot of similarities, but they are very different.
 The difference is mainly felt during a game.
 But what is good about court sports is that they can be played outdoors and indoors, so you can have your training sessions or game regardless of the weather.
 As long as you have an indoor court nearby, of course.